 Postman vs Insomnia (2026): Which API Client Is Better?

-By ToolVS Research Team · Updated April 9, 2026 · Based on daily use for 6 months
+By Alex Chen, SaaS Analyst · Updated April 11, 2026 · Based on daily use for 6 months

-Quick verdict: Choose Postman if you work on a team and need collaboration, automated testing, mock servers, and API documentation.
-Choose Insomnia if you are a solo developer who wants a fast, lightweight client that works offline.
-Postman wins 7-5 because the testing and documentation features are genuinely useful.
+Choose Postmanif you work on a team and need collaboration, automated testing, mock servers, and API documentation — it's the industry standard.
+Choose Insomniaif you're a solo developer who values speed, privacy, and offline access with excellent GraphQL support.
+Postman wins 7-5 overall because the testing and documentation features are genuinely useful for teams.

 Our Verdict